 The Zoning Code does not establish any specific criteria that must be met in order for the Village Board to approve a rezoning request.
 Likewise, Illinois Statutes does not provide any specific criteria.
 Historically, Illinois courts have used eight factors enunciated in two court cases.
 The following "LaSalle Standards" have been supplied for the Commission to consider.
-Staff will prepare draft responses for these conditions within the next Staff Report.
+Staff has prepared draft responses for these Standards below.
+The standards can be modified, or changes as the Plan Commission deems fit based on their findings from the public hearing.

 - a.
-The existing uses and zoning of nearby property; - b.
-The extent to which property values are diminished by the particular zoning; - c.
-The extent to which the destruction of property values of the complaining party benefits the health, safety, or general welfare of the public; - d.
-The relative gain to the public as compared to the hardship imposed on the individual property owner; - e.
-The suitability of the property for the zoned purpose; - f.
-The length of time the property has been vacant as zoned, compared to development in the vicinity of the property; - g.
-The public need for the proposed use; and - h.
-The thoroughness with which the municipality has planned and zoned its land use.
+The existing uses and zoning of nearby property; - The R-5 zoning is consistent with neighboring residential uses in the area and creates a transition to the business district. - b.
+The extent to which property values are diminished by the particular zoning; - The zoning change is not anticipated to lower any property values. - c.
+The extent to which the destruction of property values of the complaining party benefits the health, safety, or general welfare of the public; - No property value reductions or complaining parties have been identified. - d.
+The relative gain to the public as compared to the hardship imposed on the individual property owner; - The development includes new housing and a housing type not currently available in Tinley Park that will benefit the public along with additional property tax not generated by vacant land. - e.
+The suitability of the property for the zoned purpose; - The property has sufficient roadways, utilities, and location for residential uses. - f.
+The length of time the property has been vacant as zoned, compared to development in the vicinity of the property; - The property is one of the few remaining vacant parcels in the Brookside Glen PUD.
+The lot has remained vacant and had little interest as a commercial development for over 30 years.
+The most attractive and developable commercial frontage along 191st St and 80th Ave will remain as B-3 zoning. - g.
+The public need for the proposed use; and - There is a strong demand for additional housing in the area and single-story duplex housing specifically has not been constructed in many years.
+The housing is attractive to seniors, emptynesters, and young families. - h.
+The thoroughness with which the municipality has planned and zoned its land use. - The area was originally planned for a large "big-box" commercial area as part of the Brookside Glen PUD.
+However, as with large PUDs, changes in the market trends can result in changes to the PUD master plan.